 This is a guest review from my sister, Molly.
 She’s full of great ideas and I love her contributions!

 There were even a few brand new items with tags still on them that I hated the thought of putting in a garage sale.
 With our large family, we always seem to have lots of clothing that does not fit.

 I have also sold items in my local classifieds and on Craigslist, but you have to check email, answer telephone calls, and you have to be home to have buyers pick up items (if they even show up!).
 One more problem with this way of selling is you may not even sell the items or get a decent price.

 While I waited for the clerk to review and total up my items, I had a bit of time to shop around the store.
 I found their prices to be very reasonable!
 Higher than a garage sale, but about equivalent to a consignment sale.

 Once Upon A Child is a national chain store with many locations.
-Go to their website to find a store near you! http://www.ouac.com
+Go to their website to find a store near you! https://www.ouac.com

 Marybeth’s Note: Have you had experience selling used items at a local or national resale shop?
 What did you think?